iuliab19/QA-Testing/README.md

 I undertook this project to assess the core functionalities of the "Bookzone" web application.
-Utilizing Qase for test creation, I executed a test run, which led to the discovery of 2 bugs during the testing phase
+Utilizing Qase for test creation, I executed a test run, which led to the discovery of 2 bugs during the testing phase.